-Our corporate governance guidelines also dictate that a majority of the board of directors be comprised of independent directors whom the board of directors has determined have no material relationship with the Company and who are otherwise "independent" directors under the published listing requirements of The NASDAQ Stock Market LLC ("NASDAQ").
-The Company has determined that, with the exception of John H. Tucker, our president and chief executive officer, all of our other directors, including our director nominee, Frederick Hudson, qualify as "independent" directors.
+Our corporate governance guidelines also dictate that a majority of the board of directors be comprised of independent directors whom the board of directors has determined have no material relationship with the Company and who are otherwise "independent" directors under the published listing requirements of The Nasdaq Stock Market LLC ("Nasdaq").
+The Company has determined that, with the exception of John H. Tucker, our president and chief executive officer, all of our other directors qualify as "independent" directors.

-Nominees for Election as Class I Directors for a Three-Year Term
+Nominees for Election as Class II Directors for a Three-Year Term